vmuijrers/EmpoweringCreativeThinkingThroughProgramming/Labs/Lab_2.md

 ##INLEVEREN

-##Put all of your code into a single sketch and zip your projectfolder, attach the .zip to an email to your lab assistant with the following naming conventions:
+##Put all of your code into a single sketch and zip your projectfolder, attach the .zip to an email to your lab teacher with the following naming conventions:

 Zipname:
 yourname_studentnumber_lab_#.zip